edoaltamura/swiftzoom/README.md

-# Welcome to `thermopynamic`,
+# `SWIFTZoom`
-### A `Python 3` library to analyze zoom-in hydrodynamic simulations of groups and clusters of galaxies.
+## A `Python 3` library to analyse zoom-in hydrodynamic simulations of groups and clusters of galaxies run with SWIFT.